-The interal auditor reports to the Accounting Officer who in turn reports to the Board of Trustees on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+The IA reports to the accounting officer who in turn reports to the Board of Trustees on the operation of the systems of control and on the discharge of the board of Trustees' financial responsibilities.
 The areas covered by this work programme are noted above.
-Action arising from last period's recommendation was a suggestion that the date of information provided regarding Trustees Interests is published on the website.
-The annual update date has been added to the relevant website page.